ProComPrag/CognitivePsychologyExp/README.md

 * [jQuery][1]
 * [Mustache templates][2]

 installed through npm (a package manager for JS libraries).
-If you do not have npm installed on your machine, you can follow the installation instructions on [their website][3].
+If you do not have npm installed on your machine, you can follow the instructions on [their website][3].

 In the terminal on your machine do the following commands: